Federal Trade Commission Act of 1914: Summary

 The Federal Trade Commission Act does more than create the Commission:

 Under this Act, the Commission is empowered, among other things, to (a) prevent unfair methods of competition, and unfair or deceptive acts or practices in or affecting commerce; (b) seek monetary redress and other relief for conduct injurious to consumers; (c) prescribe trade regulation rules defining with specificity acts or practices that are unfair or deceptive, and establishing requirements designed to prevent such acts or practices; (d) conduct investigations relating to the organization, business, practices, and management of entities engaged in commerce; and (e) make reports and legislative recommendations to Congress.

 The FTC Act prohibits unfair methods of competition, unfair or deceptive acts or practices in or affecting commerce.
 The Commission is empowered to enforce the act's provisions against all persons, partnerships or corporations, with several exceptions, including banks, savings and loans institutions, federal credit unions—each as described in the FTC Act.
 Banks, savings and loans institutions, federal credit unions and certain other financial entities are instead under the jurisdiction of the Consumer Financial Protection Bureau.

 The Commission enforces the FTC Act through its federal rulemaking authority to issue industry-wide rules and regulations, adjudicatory powers, and statutory authority to file civil actions in certain circumstances.
 The FTC Act does not give consumers the right to sue for violations of the act, but consumers may complain to the Commission about acts or practices they believe to be unfair or deceptive.
+The Commission accepts and reviews petitions for rulemaking from the public.
 Consumers may, however, be authorized to sue under a state "UDAP" (unfair, deceptive and abusive practices) statute, sometimes called a "Little FTC Act."

 Deception

 An act or practice is "deceptive" under the FTC Act when there is a representation, omission or practice that is likely to mislead a consumer acting reasonably in the circumstances.
 The representation, omission or practice must also be material, in that it is likely to affect the consumer's conduct or decision regarding the product or service.
 If the representation or practice is directed to a particular group, the Commission will consider reasonableness from that targeted group's perspective.
 Notably, there is no requirement that the actor intend for their acts to be misleading.
+Deception is recognized as a form of anti-competitive conduct.